 It is unfortunate when a business cannot continue to operate.
 However, a business that can no longer meet it obligations must close and liquidate.

 Reasons to File for Chapter 11 Bankruptcy

-- This is a legal approach to help individuals consolidate their debts by reducing or completely removing certain debts or pay only a portion to their creditors.
+- This is a legal approach to help individuals and business consolidate their debts by reducing or completely removing certain debts or pay only a portion to their creditors.

-- Filing bankruptcy allows individuals or corporations to reimburse creditors in manageable amounts or it can totally absolve them of all debt.
+- Filing bankruptcy allows individuals or corporations to reimburse creditors in manageable amounts or possible eliminate/reduce some unsecured debts.

 - This system was designed to help corporations or private citizens to establish an economic clean slate by removing the burden of excessive indebtedness..